StarRocks/starrocks/docs/using_starrocks/Materialized_view.md

 #### Enable query rewrite based on async materialized views

-- Enable query rewrite based on the default catalog async materialized views
+- Enable query rewrite based on the default catalog materialized views

 StarRocks enables materialized view query rewrite by default.
 You can enable or disable this feature through the session variable `enable_materialized_view_rewrite`.